P. R. Brahmananda: Development of the Wage Goods Model

-In late 1956, Brahmananda and CN Vakil published "Planning for an Expanding Economy," criticising the focus on capital goods and heavy industries in the Second Five-Year Plan.
-DM Nachane hailed it as Brahmananda's "lasting contribution to Indian Economics."
-Brahmananda and Vakil believed this strategy was inequitable and, in a capital-scarce country like India, would lead to limited investment in crucial sectors.
-They also posited that it would lead to inflation as demand for consumer goods increased with increasing incomes.
-As an alternative to the Mahalanobis strategy of the Second Five-Year Plan, Brahmananda and Vakil devised the Wage Goods Model.
+In late 1956, Brahmananda and economist C.N.
+Vakil published "Planning for an Expanding Economy," a critique of the emphasis on capital goods and heavy industries in the Second Five-Year Plan.

+Brahmananda and Vakil argued that the plan's strategy was inequitable and that, in a capital-deficient economy such as India, it would result in insufficient investment in other sectors.
+They further contended that the approach would generate inflation as rising incomes increased demand for consumer goods.
+As an alternative to the Mahalanobis strategy underpinning the Second Five-Year Plan, they proposed the Wage Goods Model.
+The Wage Goods Model prioritised goods commonly consumed by wage earners, including food grains, dairy products, fish, eggs, meat, salt, sugar, soap, and medicines, as well as basic services such as education, healthcare, and electricity.
+Vakil and Brahmananda maintained that investment in these sectors would address supply shortages and contribute to reducing poverty, unemployment, and disguised unemployment.

-This strategy advocated prioritising wage goods—commonly consumed goods and services such as food grains, milk and milk products, fish, eggs, meat, salt, sugar, soaps, medicines, and essential needs, including basic education, healthcare, and electricity.
-Vakil and Brahmananda believed that prioritising these sectors would eliminate the demand and supply gap for these goods, which they considered essential to removing poverty, unemployment, and disguised unemployment.
-However, in a meeting of the Panel of Senior Economists, 20 of the 21 members approved the Mahalanobis five-year plan, and the Indian government adopted it.
-This strategy continued to influence later five-year plans.
-In a later interview, Brahmananda said that their criticism of the Second Five-Year Plan led to him and Vakil being excluded from official meetings related to planning.
-"Anyone who attacked the Mahalanobis model at that time was condemned as an anti-national or worse, a CIA agent," he told VN Balasubramian.
-Throughout his life, Brahmananda refined the concepts of the Wage Goods model.
+The proposal did not gain official adoption.
+At a meeting of the Panel of Senior Economists, 20 of 21 members endorsed the Mahalanobis plan, which was subsequently implemented by the Government of India and continued to influence Indian planning strategy for several subsequent years.
+In a later interview, Brahmananda stated that their critique of the Second Five-Year Plan resulted in his and Vakil's exclusion from official planning discussions.
+He recalled to V.N.
+Balasubramanian that critics of the Mahalanobis model at the time were characterised as "anti-national" or accused of being CIA agents.
+Brahmananda continued to develop the Wage Goods Model throughout his career.

 Engagement with development theory and classical economics

 Brahmananda was interested in the theoretical aspects of Economics.
 His major contribution to economic theory was the reconstruction of classical economics for developing countries, and he provided conceptual refinements for many precepts of welfare economics.
 In 1961, Piero Sraffa of Cambridge University released his book "Production of Commodities by Means of Commodities”, a reworking of Ricardian value theory.
 Brahmananda was the first economist to praise and critique Sraffa's theory, delivering six lectures and publishing three articles between 1962 and 1963.
 Sraffa considered the articles an achievement, and Jacob Viner thought them equal to Sraffa's in abstraction and thought.

 He conducted a parallel exercise to the 'Sraffa Revolution' in search of an invariant measure of value and is credited with enriching India's monetary traditions.
 In monetary theory, Brahmananda focused on the effect of commodity hoarding on output and prices in developing countries.
-He also developed a general theory of the interest rate incorporating ideas of Bohm-Bawerk, Schumpeter, and Sraffa.
+He also developed a general theory of the interest rate incorporating ideas of Böhm-Bawerk, Schumpeter, and Sraffa.